Preparing for an Oracle License Audit on Nutanix

 Handling Oracle Audit Requests Tactically

-• “Galaxy Licensing” Pushback: If auditors claim something like “we need a list of all clusters connected to the same storage fabric” or inquire about non-Oracle clusters due to shared infrastructure, be prepared.
-You should answer regarding compliance with the contract: “Our understanding per our contract is that we must license installed and running instances.
+Oracleโs LMS scripts run inside the VMs.
+Verify any script they send before running it โ ensure it doesnโt collect more information than necessary.
+Itโs okay to push back on overly broad data requests.
+For example, if they ask for details on all Nutanix clusters, you can respond that you will provide info only for clusters where Oracle is installed, as anything else is outside the scope. - โGalaxy Licensingโ Pushback: If auditors claim something like โwe need a list of all clusters connected to the same storage fabricโ or inquire about non-Oracle clusters due to shared infrastructure, be prepared.
+You should answer regarding compliance with the contract: โOur understanding per our contract is that we must license installed and running instances.
 Oracle software is not installed on any other clusters.
-Those clusters are outside the scope of Oracle programs and will not be included in this audit.”
-Be polite but firm that you won’t discuss licensing of environments with no Oracle installations.
+Those clusters are outside the scope of Oracle programs and will not be included in this audit.โ Be polite but firm that you wonโt discuss licensing of environments with no Oracle installations.

 Learning and Adapting Post-Audit